SamueleGiraudo/Bud-Music-Box/README.md

 ## Theoretical aspects
 An operad is an algebraic structure wherein elements are operations.
-This program is based upon an operad on an abstraction of polyphonic musical phrases called multi-patterns, forming the music box model.
+This generative method is based upon an abstraction of polyphonic musical phrases called multi-patterns, forming the music box model.
 The set of these objects is endowed with the structure of an operad allowing us to perform computations on musical phrases.
 Indeed, the operad structure on multi-patterns makes it possible to see any multi-pattern as an operation on multi-patterns.
 The main idea is that one can, from a set of small musical phrases, generate randomly a new musical phrase by computing some random compositions of these patterns.

 ## Bibliography